m-wakefield/DoughDynasty/user-stories/home-page.md

 # Acceptance Criteria:

 - The home page features an order now button which is for either carry out or delivery.
-- The navigation bar will include links to Home, Menu, Deals, Track Order, Location, About Us, and Contact Information.
+- The navigation bar will include links to Home, Menu, Deals, Cart, Location, About Us, and Contact Information.
 - The main content on the home page is the specials and links to other menu items.

 # Enhancements Criteria: (Future)